react-cosmos/react-cosmos/docs/fixtures.md

 ![Recording fixture](recording-fixture.gif)

 *Disclaimer: This is just a quick way to start experimenting with React Cosmos.
-Most components expect one or more unserializable props (e.g. callbacks or children) which can't be copied as JSON.*
+Most components expect one or more unserializable props (e.g. callbacks or children) which can't be copied as JSON and **the `component` field has to be added by hand.***